-It appears that human remains have not been reported in Montana or Wyoming from contexts within true caves.
+It appears that human remains have not been reported in Montana or Wyoming within true caves.
 In other areas there are intentional interments (essentially ritual burial) in Daylight and Twilight zones and back into darkness.
-Outside the Montana-Wyoming area remains from accidental death - presumably people lost in meandering passages during the distant prehistoric past - have been found deep within long cavern systems.
+Outside this immediate area remains of prehistoric individuals accidentally lost in meandering passages have been found deep within long cavern systems.
+No rock art has been found associated with such remains.